monners/accent-cli/README.md

   $ accent sync

 OPTIONS
+  --add-translations                Add translations in Accent to help translators if you already have translated
+                                    strings

+  --merge-type=smart|passive|force  [default: smart] Will be used in the add translations call as the "merge_type" param

+  --order-by=index|key-asc          [default: index] Will be used in the export call as the order of the keys

+  --sync-type=smart|passive         [default: smart] Will be used in the sync call as the "sync_type" param

   --write                           Write the file from the export _after_ the operation

-EXAMPLES
+EXAMPLE
   $ accent sync
 ```
 <!-- commandsstop -->